purcell/whitespace-cleanup-mode/README.md

 M-x whitespace-cleanup-mode
 ```

+Optionally enable it everywhere by default using
+`global-whitespace-cleanup-mode`.
+(You can override that by setting
+`whitespace-cleanup-mode` to `nil` in file or directory local
+variables.)

-Alternatively, enable it for a particular global mode:
+Alternatively, enable whitespace cleanup for a particular major mode:

 ```lisp
 (add-hook 'ruby-mode-hook 'whitespace-cleanup-mode)